ai2cm/fv3config/docs/usage.rst

                             given name
       --keyfile KEYFILE     google cloud storage key to use for cloud copy commands
+      --kubernetes          if given, ignore --keyfile and output a yaml kubernetes config to stdout instead of submitting a run

 The only required inputs are ``config``, which specifies a yaml file containing the ``fv3config`` run directory configuration, and a final location to copy the run directory.